 - To create and mobilize public opinion to enhance public participation in governance

-Beginning 1985, CAG has kept pace with the new challenges arising for consumers – from basic problems relating to defective goods and services, to investor protection, power and telecom sector reforms and monitoring the growth of e-commerce.
-Despite this increased role in consumer protection, we have retained as our central focus, the requirement to make critical interventions to create consumer awareness, to protect our natural environment and to function as an effective citizens’ monitoring group.
+Over the three decades of our work, CAG has kept pace with new challenges arising; right from basic problems relating to defective goods and services, to investor protection, power and telecom sector reforms, monitoring the growth of e-commerce, urban governance and solid waste management.
+We have thus enabled critical interventions to protect consumer rights, our natural environment, the quality of people’s lives and have otherwise served to function as an effective citizens’ monitoring group.

 If you face a consumer problem relating to the quality of a product or service and the fairness of cost; or

 You are concerned about quality of life issues in Chennai – the noise, the lack of cleanliness in public areas, inadequate drainage, traffic congestion, bad roads, lack of planning, absence of lung spaces, misuse of open spaces and the destruction of the environment; or

 You want to work on issues relating to transparency, fairness and efficiency in government functioning; or